 In Dave's honor, The David A. Thorpe Class of 1964 Leadership Scholarship has been established.
-Dave's scholarship funds in perpetuity the attendance of a Brother in the Delta Upsilon Leadership Institute.
-The Leadership Institute is an annual event designed to develop the next generation of officers and leaders of our Chapter.
+Dave's scholarship funds in perpetuity the attendance of an undergraduate Brother at DU's Global Service Initiative (GSI) in Jamaica.
+In doing so, this Brother will honor and recognize the service that Dave provided to his country.

 Ralph Leyrer '64 was Dave's roommate at 426 Ostrom for three years.
 As Ralph puts it, they lived on the second floor with the "animals."
 Sure, they had more than their share of escapades in Dave's little white Triumph, but Ralph admits Dave gets the credit for keeping him in school.
 Ralph confides he wasn't much for the books.
 Dave would sit with Ralph and study next to him, making sure he was doing his work.
 Dave always led quietly by example.

 Ralph remembers if the guys were together, say a group of 20, Dave would be in the middle, calm and strong, kind of like the stitches holding the tight-knit band of Brothers together.
 We see this in the photo below - Dave is front and center, sitting in the lawn chair there with the guys on the 426 Ostrom porch.